 Competition for jobs is strong so getting some work experience is important.
 Many charities are active within the environmental sector and offer opportunities to volunteer in conservation work.
 You may be able to do a relevant work placement as part of your degree course or apply for a summer internship.

-Work on any type of eco-project, alternative energy, living-building design or sustainable-community scheme would be useful.
+Work on any type of eco-project, alternative energy, living-building design or sustainable-community scheme will be useful.
 Experience in waste management and recycling is also relevant.
-Roles such as sustainability or energy project officer/assistant can provide an insight into issues around sustainability.
+Roles such as sustainability or energy project officer or assistant can provide an insight into issues around sustainability.
 Office experience can also help develop your understanding of how businesses operate.

 Many opportunities are within the infrastructure and built environment sectors.
 Jobs are available with construction and engineering organisations in the private sector, in both large and small organisations.

 There are also opportunities within specialist consultancy firms, such as business, management, environmental and sustainability consultancies.